zypher-network/PoZK/contracts/docs/Stake.md

 ## Stake

-Stake Contract, including player, miner & game, every change will work in next epoch, and unstake can claim in next epoch
+Stake Contract, including player, miner & prover, every change will work in next epoch, and unstake can claim in next epoch

 ### Staking